JulianLang/faketastic/docs/topics/custom-code.md

 The first thing we do is creating an inner function named `eitherOrImpl`, which will run the actual implementation.
 As it is an inner function, it shares the parental scope, so we have direct access to the parent's parameters.

 We will have a closer look on the implementation in a minute, but before that let's stay in the parental function.
-As next step, we convert the inner function into a processor function of type `initializer`, as this [build cycle](./build-mechanism.md) is a good choice for processors altering the [build-tree](./build-mechanism.md).
+As next step, we convert the inner function into a processor running at build-cycle `tree-building`, as this [build cycle](./build-mechanism.md) is a good choice for processors altering the [build-tree](./build-mechanism.md).

 Then we create a `Buildable` and add both, our internally created attached function `eitherOrInit` and the user-given attached functions of parameter `attachedFns` of the parental scope to it.
 As last step, we return the buildable and are done.